neodrama/github-drama/CONTRIBUTING.md

 - If there are journalistic or media articles, add a `Journalistic Media:` section with links and archives at the bottom.
 - Write summaries in a neutral, factual style, avoiding personal opinions or advocacy.
 - Replace political or sensitive subjects with: ***⚠️ Sensitive Topic***

+- If there are non-github links that describe the drama, consider adding them.
+High priority external links to add are articles in popular journalistic media.

+ - Adding drama summary is not mandatory.
+In the simplest case the entry can just consist of the single link to the dramatic thread.
+Summary can be helpful when there are multiple links that need to be logically grouped to better understand the drama.

+ - When drama summary is added, it must be as neutral as possible.
+Describe facts and events, but **do not** assess drama participants' actions, advocate for any political/ideological views, or use a negative speech.
+When in doubt, leave out any details and make summary as short as possible.